Process jails and kernel isolation for untrusted agent code

 Running AI agents inside Docker containers without giving them the keys to your NAS

 Standard Docker containers share the host kernel.
 Every process inside a container makes syscalls directly to that kernel, separated only by namespaces and cgroups.
-That boundary is thinner than it looks, and running LLM-driven agents behind it is a different threat model entirely from running a web server or a database.
+That boundary is thinner than it looks, and LLM-driven agents behind it sit in a different threat model from a web server or a database.

 The shared kernel problem

 Docker namespaces give each container its own view of the PID table, network stack, and filesystem.
-What they do not give it is a separate kernel.
-Every container on the host talks to the same kernel instance, which means a single exploitable kernel path puts every other container, every mounted volume, and every credential file reachable from the host in scope.
+They do not give it a separate kernel.
+Every container on the host talks to the same kernel instance, which means one exploitable kernel path puts every other container, every mounted volume, and every credential file reachable from the host at risk.

 CVE-2025-31133, CVE-2025-52565, and CVE-2025-52881, disclosed in November 2025, made this concrete.
 All three are runc vulnerabilities.
 CVE-2025-31133 exploits mount race conditions against masked paths during container creation.
 CVE-2025-52565 uses a malicious container config to trigger the escape.
 CVE-2025-52881 operates through procfs writes.
 Together they affect all runc versions up to 1.2.7 and 1.3.x, which means every standard Docker deployment running an unpatched runc is exposed to host-level privilege escalation from inside a container.
 The OCI released fixes; patch and verify with runc --version before reading further.

 AI agents make this worse.
 An OpenClaw-class agent running inside a standard container has tool-use capabilities: it can write files, spawn subprocesses, make outbound network calls, and read anything mounted into the container.
 If a malicious or misconfigured LLM output drives the agent to probe /proc, write to a masked path, or abuse a mount operation, it does so with the same runc attack surface as any other container workload.
-The difference is that an agent can discover and exploit that surface autonomously, without triggering EDR or DLP signatures that look for recognisable human attack patterns.
-The nine Linux AppArmor kernel flaws disclosed in 2024, which affected an estimated 12.6 million systems, showed that even the access-control layer sitting above the kernel can be circumvented by a sufficiently motivated local process.
+The difference is that an agent can discover and exploit that surface on its own, without tripping the sort of signatures that look for obvious human attack patterns.
+The nine Linux AppArmor kernel flaws disclosed in 2024, which affected an estimated 12.6 million systems, showed that even the access-control layer above the kernel can be bypassed by a determined local process.

 Two-layer containment: microVMs behind Docker sandboxing for AI agents

-That architecture produces two distinct privilege boundaries.
+That setup gives two distinct privilege boundaries.
 The first is the container boundary: namespaces, cgroups, a minimal filesystem, no host mounts.
-The second is the hypervisor boundary: the guest kernel cannot issue hypercalls that the host kernel honours outside of the defined VMM interface.
+The second is the hypervisor boundary: the guest kernel cannot issue hypercalls that the host kernel honours outside the defined VMM interface.
 A runc escape from the container reaches the guest kernel, not the host.
 A guest kernel exploit would still need to cross the hypervisor boundary to reach the host filesystem or the NAS.

 Within that microVM, per-agent container scoping adds the process jail layer.
 Each agent gets its own container with a scoped filesystem root.
 No agent shares a writable volume with another.
 Temporary working directories live inside the container and are discarded when the agent session ends.
 No persistent volume is mounted unless the task explicitly requires it, and when one is, it is mounted read-only with a path scope that covers only the directories the agent actually needs.

-Credential paths need to be explicitly excluded from any volume mount.
+Credential paths need to be kept out of any volume mount.
 Do not mount /etc, /root, or any directory that contains SSH keys, API tokens, or .env files into an agent container.
 Use Docker secrets or environment variable injection at the compose or Swarm level, scoped to the specific container, not a shared mount.
-The NAS share should never appear as a bind mount inside the agent container; if the agent needs to write output, write it to an intermediate path and move it out of the container via a controlled sidecar process that validates the content before touching the NAS.
+The NAS share should never appear as a bind mount inside the agent container; if the agent needs to write output, write it to an intermediate path and move it out of the container through a controlled sidecar process that validates the content before touching the NAS.

 gVisor versus Kata Containers: what you are actually choosing